kevin-v96/tweet-optim-dspy/README.md

 ## Annotation
 Since we just had the tweets and no labels of any sort, I chose to annotate the tweets with a topic using gpt-4o so that we'd have context for generation.

+## Dataset
+I produced two dataset pickle files during this task - both are in the `src/tweet_optim_sdpy/data` folder:
+1) `annotated_dataset.pkl`: Dataset of tweets with topic annotation
+2) `metric_trainset.pkl`: Manually created dataset for optimization of optimizer

 ## Experiment 1: simple 'creativity' metric (1-5)
 Using a 'creativity' metric with DSPy, simply instructing it to rate the creativity of the generated tweets from 1 to 5.
 Resulted in most generations being scored 3, making it hard to differentiate between methods.
 But these were the outputs: